Welcome to HDAS - Healthcare Databases Advanced Search

 Do I need to use brackets in a long search?

 If you are constructing a complicated search, using AND and OR in the search box, you may need to use brackets to ensure that the search retrieves the right results.
 Without brackets databases automatically perform the OR combination of terms before the AND combination, which can change the meaning of your search statement.
 Placing brackets around the part of the search you are combining with AND overrides the databases tendency to prioritise OR, ensuring that the AND part of the search is conducted first.

 What is a wild card?

-Right hand truncation is shown as an asterisk (*).
-You can put the wildcard at the end of your search term to search on all words that start with those letters.
-For example, depress* will find depressed, depressive and depression.
+You can put the asterisk (*) wildcard at the end of your search term to search on all words that start with those letters - this is called right-hand truncation.

 Sometimes database providers restrict the length of your search.
 This can mean that searching therap* retrieves fewer results than searching therapy.
 If this happens, specify a number of characters after the wildcard.
-When using the right hand truncation wildcard in Medline, PyscINFO or BNI, by default truncation is set to 5 characters.
-So a search for retin* would return retina but not retinopathy.
+When using the right-hand truncation wildcard in Medline, PyscINFO or BNI, by default truncation is set to 5 characters.
+For example, retin* would return retina but not retinopathy.
 This can be overridden by adding the number of characters you want to include after the asterisk.
 This is effective up to *9.

 i.e. colo?r* would return (amongst others):